nuts-foundation/nuts-chaos-pumba/README.md

 ./setup.sh
 ```

 This will create all containers and also initialize everything with the correct keys/network setup.
+It'll also add organisations and vendors.

 ## clean